alexalexyang/supermeowkat/README.md

 # Blog

-Activate the blog by going to src/pages/blog.js and setting `const blogOn = false` to `true`.
+Activate the blog by going to site-config and setting `blog` to `true`.

 Code in src/components/header.js will use this to add `Blog` to the navigation bar for easy access.